 Bullying hurts.
 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.

-Members of Hatfield Swimming Club who are bullying others need to learn to behave more appropriately.
+Members of the club who are bullying others need to learn to behave more appropriately.

-Hatfield Swimming Club has a responsibility to respond promptly and effectively to issues of bullying.
+Kingston upon Hull Swimming Club has a responsibility to respond promptly and effectively to issues of bullying.